 The Embody, on the other hand. also has a high back, but it’s not adjustable, but it was designed to fit most people.
 And it has a slimmer profile that follows the shape of the spine.
 So there won’t be any pinching feeling on the soldiers.

 So for the backrest, it’s a tie.
 To combine the back fit innovation and the Embody’s slimmer profile with the adjustable lumbar support of the Gesture.

-But for the seat cushion, the Steel Case Gesture more comfortable.
+But for the seat cushion, the Steelcase Gesture is more comfortable.
 There can be a pinching feeling on the buttocks for some with the Embody.

-In terms of weight capacity, it’s a clear win for the Steel Case Gesture.
+In terms of weight capacity, it’s a clear win for the Steelcase Gesture.
 It has a weight capacity of 400 lbs.
-And the Embody, albeit it seems to have more reliable and durable construction, has a weight capacity that’s a little behind the Steel Case at 300 lbs.
+And the Embody, albeit it seems to have a more reliable and durable construction, has a weight capacity that’s a little behind the Steel Case at 300 lbs.

 In terms of adjustability and ergonomics, the Embody seems to be lacking a few points.
-Aside from its lack of adjustable lumbar support and seat height, the armrests are also non-adjustable – both the arm depth and the arm pivot.
+Aside from its lack of adjustable lumbar support and seat height, the armrests are also non-adjustable – both the armed depth and the arm pivot.

 But it has some pretty good features that made up for it.

 The recline function is just something to love.
 It’s a lot like the Herman Miller Aeron.
 The armrest also goes down as you recline the chair, which makes it pretty comfortable.
 And you can also do a smooth rocking motion with the Embody.
 And that’s something that’s not that comfortable with the Gesture.

 The armrests of the Steel Case Gesture are very adjustable.
-Its armrests are four ways adjustable so that it can provide great arm and shoulder support.
+Its armrests are four ways adjustable so that they can provide great arm and shoulder support.